ghys/IpCamera/README.md

 ## FFmpeg Motion and Audio Alarms

 Any camera with a RTSP feed can use FFmpeg to create either a ``ffmpegMotionAlarm`` or ``audioAlarm``.
 Even if your camera has a motion alarm, you may find that it does not provide enough flexibility to ignore moving trees, or have its sensitivity adjusted on the fly like reducing its sensitivity during rain.
 This is where this feature can come in handy as you can even add your own FFmpeg arguments (options) to use the Crop or any other ffmpeg filter as this wont effect the video feeds you watch.
 <https://ffmpeg.org/ffmpeg-filters.html#Examples-52>

 To get this working:

-+ Provide a RTSP url to the binding to the config ``FFMPEG_MOTION_INPUT`` or you can leave it blank to use the auto detected url if your camera has ONVIF.
-You can provide a low resolution feed to this config to keep the CPU load down without having to sacrifice your main camera feeds quality.
++ Provide a RTSP url to the bindings config ``FFMPEG_MOTION_INPUT``, or you can leave it blank to use the auto detected url if your camera has ONVIF.
+The advantage of using a separate feed for this is that you can provide a low resolution and low frame rate feed using this config to keep the CPU load on your server to a minimum without having to sacrifice the feeds quality that you record or use to view the camera with.
 + Have FFmpeg installed and the binding knows the location of where to find it.
 + You have the resolution and FPS at realistic settings for your CPU, you need to reach 1.x speed otherwise the alarm will lag further behind realtime the longer you have this running.
-1080p and 10 fps for a ARM processor is probably a good place to start testing or even lower if you can.
+1080p and 10 fps maximum for an ARM processor is probably a good place to start testing or even lower if you can.
 + Set the ``ffmpegMotionControl`` channel to 16 with a slider control and if the alarm stays on increase the value until it works as desired.
 If it will not trigger, lower the control until it does.
 + Set the ``ffmpegMotionControl`` to OFF or 0 and it stops using your CPU.
 You can link this same channel to BOTH a switch and a slider at the same time if you like to have both types of controls.
 + The output of the alarm will go to a channel called ``ffmpegMotionAlarm`` and you can use the ``lastMotionType`` channel to determine which alarm was last tripped if your camera has multiple alarm types.